-Travelling with a bank card is the norm in 2022.
+Travelling with a bank card is normal in 2024.
 Not only it saves time when booking transport and accomodation online but it also makes things so much easier if one doesn’t speak the local language properly.

 I often buy my bus and train tickets online because I absolutely hate queuing in Russia (I’m a Westerner, my personal space is sacred).

-As someone who travel for a long periods of time around Russia, it was important for me to get a local MIR debit card this year.
+As someone who travel for long periods of time around Russia, it was important for me to get a local MIR debit card.
 Tinkoff appeared to be the most accessible and easiest one to get.

 In this post I will explain you how to get a Tinkoff MIR debit card, share my personal experience with the Tinkoff bank and using the card in Russia.